 The council meets monthly on the fourth Wednesday of the month, 6:30 p.m. to 8 p.m.
 Please call 503-742-5333 for the meeting location, as it varies monthly.

 The council meets monthly and is responsible for oversight of a federally funded grant that provides primary care, dental and behavioral health services to residents of the County.
 Members work closely with Clackamas County Department of Housing, Health and Human Services staff to review and recommend service priorities for patients, determine program policies and provide fiscal oversight.
-In addition to regular monthly reports, the agenda will also include a presentation by the Oregon Primary Care Association.
-Council Members will also take time to honor the recently retiring Council Member Mike Leahy.
+In addition to regular monthly reports, the agenda will also include a presentation about the dental services offered at Clackamas Health Centers.
+National Health Centers month activities will also be discussed.
 For additional information, contact Clackamas County’s Julie Hertel at 503-742-5339.

 The meeting location is accessible to persons with disabilities.
 A request for an interpreter for the hearing impaired or for other accommodations for persons with disabilities should be made at least 48 hours before the meeting to Julie Hertel-503-742-5333/TTY 503-650-5646.